 1

 Brew 4 cups of standard or double-strength hibiscus tea.
 Strain thoroughly.
-Cool to lukewarm (not hot β apply comfortably warm to scalp).
+Cool to lukewarm (comfortably warm for scalp is fine here).

 -